Before, During, and After Active Reading Strategies

 • Free write about the title

-• Say what you think you know about the subject
+• Write down anything you think you know about the subject

 • Guess the argument